Definition, Etiology, PathogenesisTop

 5. Imaging studies: Contrast-enhanced computed tomography (CT) (of the neck, chest, abdomen, and lesser pelvis), chest radiographs.
 Positron emission tomography (PET)-CT can be useful in initial staging.

-6. Other studies: Pretreatment electrocardiography (ECG), echocardiography, and pulmonary function tests, human immunodeficiency virus and hepatitis testing, pregnancy test in younger women.
+6. Other studies: Pretreatment electrocardiography (ECG), echocardiography, and pulmonary function tests, HIV and hepatitis testing, pregnancy test in younger women.

 Diagnosis is based on histologic and immunohistochemical examination of an involved lymph node or other involved tissue specimens.